Myrtle Beach Air Force Base: Redevelopment

 The base's closing was expected to mean losing over 5000 jobs, having 1500 homes to sell, 15 percent fewer students going to area schools, 20 percent unemployment, and $91 million lost in taxes and other revenues.

 McCullough believed the earlier closing gave the base the best opportunity for reuse than would have been possible had the closing occurred later, during a recession.

 Retired Air Force colonel Buddy Styers headed the Myrtle Beach Air Force Base Redevelopment Authority starting in August 1995.
 The authority, started in 1994, soon began working with the city of Myrtle Beach and Design Works, L.C., to develop a master plan to take advantage of existing structures and create development not necessarily related to tourism.

 For the first several years, the Myrtle Beach area received little help from the economic development conveyance program intended to help communities struggling after bases closed.
 Myrtle Beach was viewed as a prosperous tourist area.
 A Wall Street Journal article and a new vision for tourism-related development from Burroughs & Chapin helped the area replace the jobs lost.
 With the state providing revenue from alcohol taxes, and later a portion of taxes paid by federal employees at bases in the state, the authority made progress toward redevelopment of the base.
 Later, the federal government changed the rules for helping communities affected by base closings, and Myrtle Beach received what was needed.
 The state legislature also made it possible to issue $41 million in bonds using the base land as a tax increment financing district.

 20 years after the closing, the 3,937 acres that were once the base included more than 1,200 homes, several parks and sports facilities, an American Red Cross headquarters, a Veterans Affairs clinic, International Technology and Aerospace Park (ITAP), new terminals at Myrtle Beach International Airport, and The Market Common, a retail complex.
 The Whispering Pines golf course went to the city of Myrtle Beach.
 AVX Corporation received land next to its existing plant for a research and development facility.
 Horry-Georgetown Technical College built a new campus.
 Crabtree Gymnasium includes a military museum.
 Warbird Park includes a Wall of Service on which anyone who served honorably from 1941 to 1993 could receive a granite nameplate.
+An $800,000 World War II memorial was dedicated November 9, 2023.

 20 years after the base closed, Styers no longer had a full-time job, but he still worked to spend $200,000 a year in federal grant money on improvements to the airport.
 A ramp and taxiway were being added at ITAP.

 A $200,000 grant from the redevelopment authority will help to fund Thunderbolt Park, named for the A-10 Thunderbolts that flew at the base.
 A former base building at the Farrow Parkway location will be renovated, and the park will have a classroom. $1.2 million had been raised as of October 2017.